 Essentially, using this mat allows you to add more mass to whatever surface you’re applying it to.
 As you know, more mass equals less noise coming through that surface.

-Using a Hood Liner
+2. Hood Liner Insulation

 While some people like to use sound deadeners, others prefer to opt for a hood liner.
 A high-quality hood liner provides you with a great way of making your ride cooler and quieter.
 These products are made specifically for the purpose of insulating the hood of your car.

 Hood liners are self-adhesive and normally come in a default size, which you cut into the shape of your vehicle’s hood.
 An important advantage most hood liners have over sound deadeners is that they are thicker and they often have some heat insulation properties because of their proximity to the engine.
 However, such specifics always depend on the manufacturer.
 With that in mind, here are my two recommendations as far as hood liners are concerned: